 Examples of Repositioning

-Here are three different examples of how and why products are repositioned.
+Here are different examples of how and why products are repositioned.
 These are examples that are important to understand your marketing course, as discussed elsewhere, there are a number of viable alternatives to deciding to reposition product.

 Mother Energy Drink (Coca-Cola)